electromagnetic vulnerability (s) (noun)

 , fecundabilities (pl)

-The probability of a woman, or a female animal, conceiving within a given period of time; especially, during a specific month or menstrual cycle: Some medical authorities are trying to determine whether smoking, caffeine, or alcohol use among parents have a serious affect on the fecundability of pregnant women.
+The possibility of a woman, or a female animal, giving birth within a given time period, especially during a certain month or menstrual cycle: Some medical authorities have determined that smoking, caffeine, or alcohol use among parents have a serious affect on the fecundability of a mother-to-be.

 fermentability (s) (noun)